Frequently Asked Questions

 See a counselor in Student Services for more information about courses, programs, associate degrees, and certificates.
 See also Courses.

-See a counselor before the end of week one of each semester to change classes/sections.
+See an academic advisor before the end of week one of each semester to change classes/sections.

-See a counselor before the end of week 9 to withdraw from a class.
+See an academic advisor before the end of week 9 to withdraw from a class.

 Students wishing to transfer to 2nd Year studies at university normally require between 24-30 credits, but you can transfer up to 60 credits.
 Students who wish to transfer to 3rd Year studies normally require 54-60 credits.

 Application forms (with instructions) are available in Student Services.
-See the Nurse or a counsellor for assistance.
+See the Nurse or academic advisor for assistance.
 As well, refer to the online MSP insurance application here.

-You are welcome to speak, in privacy, with a counsellor or the Nurse about any problems you are having.
+You are welcome to speak, in privacy, with a counsellor, academic advisor, or the Nurse about any problems you are having.

 Yes.
 See the Scholarships and Awards section of the Calendar.